mert-devops/Gcloud-GKE-APP-Project/README.md

 7- on the same shell execute script named "1-gcloud-prep-project" via<br/>
 `.\1-gcloud-prep-project` <br/>

-This script will enable neccesary apis on your project <br/>
+This script will enable necessary APIs on your project <br/>

-8- Execute second script named "2-generate-infra.ps1"  via <br/>
+8- Execute second script named "2-generate-infra.ps1” via <br/>
 		`.\2-generate-infra.ps1` <br/>

 	This script will provision and sql cloud instance <br/>